ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

    ``max nobs:``
       Maximum number of observations used to update each location.

-   ``vertical lengthscale:``
+   ``vertical lengthscale:`` (Default: 700)
-      700
+      Maximum vertical localization distance in meters from given coordinate.

 ``obs filters:``/ ``obs [pre|prior|post] filters:``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Observation filters are used to define Quality Control (QC) filters.
+Observation filters define which Quality Control (QC) filters to use.
 They have access to observation values and metadata, model values at observation locations, simulated observation value, and their own private data.
 See :jedi:`Observation Filters <inside/jedi-components/ufo/qcfilters/introduction.html#observation-filters>` in the JEDI Documentation for more detail.
 The ``obs filters:`` section contains the following fields:

    ``filter:``
       Specifies a QC filter and its parameters.
 Valid values include: ``Bounds Check`` | ``Background Check`` | ``Create Diagnostic Flags`` | ``Domain Check`` | ``RejectList`` | ``Perform Action`` | ``Variable Assignment`` | ``Temporal Thinning`` | ``Difference Check`` | ``BlackList`` | ``Met Office Buddy Check``.
 The descriptions below are pulled directly from JEDI's documentation on :jedi:`Generic QC Filters <inside/jedi-components/ufo/qcfilters/GenericQC.html>`; users should view JEDI's documentation for detailed descriptions and information on filter parameters.
 The documentation also includes additional filter options.

-      .. list-table:: Preconfigured LND Cases
+      .. list-table:: JEDI QC Filters
          :header-rows: 1

          * - Filter Name